Loading...

 HOA imposes $500 fine for overgrown landscaping.

 Your defense: "The HOA violated Article 5, Section 3 of our CC&Rs by imposing a $500 fine when the maximum allowed is $250.
 I demand the fine be reduced to $250 or dismissed.
-I am prepared to challenge this in mediation/arbitration under RCW 64.38.035."
+I am prepared to challenge this at a hearing and, if needed, in court."

 Critical First Step: Read your entire CC&Rs and bylaws carefully.
 Many homeowners don't realize their documents contain fine limits that the HOA routinely violates.
 If you find such limits, you have a powerful defense.